FAQs about pet licensing

 Renewing a pet license

-- Yes, the Animal Services Agency will send a courtesy invoice to the address we have on file in the month prior to your license expiring; however, it remains the pet owner's responsibility to ensure that their pet has a current license.
+- Yes, the Animal Services Agency will email or send a courtesy invoice to the address we have on file in the month prior to your license expiring; however, it remains the pet owner's responsibility to ensure that their pet has a current license.
 Failure to purchase or renew your pet's license can result in legal proceedings.

 Please contact Animal Services at 311 to request a duplicate copy via email.